 FYS377 Digital Electrical Power Systems

 Our electric power systems face major restructuring.
-For example, they will be carbon-free and undergo a switchover to digitization.
-One challenge is that a larger part of the electricity will be generated in distributed renewable, uncontrollable, often local sites with different performance in large numbers.
-At the same time the system should be able to handle heavy sources and sinks for electric power and energy by building HVDC cables to other countries and that nuclear power is phased out in Sweden.
-Well-functioning electric power and energy transfer will be an important key to switch to renewable society for secure exchange of electrical energy and power quality.
-The course will provide a deeper insight and understanding of our complex power systems.
-The course will also provide insight into how ICT and computer sciences are used to plan, monitor, manage and maintain tomorrow's power system.
-The course highlights how modern IT technology can be used in existing power systems is now undergoing considerable changes in terms of both manufacturing, transfer and use of electrical energy and power.
+Firstly, power systems must adapt to a carbon-free world; Secondly, digitisation and smart grids are becoming central elements of modern power systems.
+One challenge is that a larger part of the electricity will be generated in distributed intermittent renewables within systems designed for centralised power generation.
+Simultaneously, power systems must be able to handle heavy sources and sinks of electric power by expanding and building HVDC cables to neighbouring countries.
+Norwegian solar and wind resources increase just as nuclear power is being phased out in Sweden.
+Well-functioning electric power exchange are key to switching to an environmentally friendly society.
+The course will provide a deeper insight into and understanding of complex power systems.
+It will also provide insight into how ICT and computer sciences are used to plan, monitor, manage, and maintain tomorrow's power system.
+The course highlights how modern IT technology can be used in existing power systems which are undergoing considerable changes in terms of generation, transfer, and consumption of electrical power.

 Get a basic understanding of the future digital European electric power system:

-- The power system's infrastructure - Overhead lines, cables, stations etc, plant management, real-time monitoring and risk analyzes.
+• Power systems’ infrastructure - Overhead lines, cables, stations, plant management, real-time monitoring, and risk analysis.

-- Political framework for the current power system, reasons for changes, more renewable energy, changes in production and consumption (for example electrical vehicles).
+• Political framework for the current power system, reasons for changes, more renewable energy, changes in production and consumption (e.g. electrical vehicles).

 Lectures 13 weeks, 2 x 2 hours per week.
 Exercise sessions 13 weeks, 1 x 2 hours per week